It is a good practice to put the fork arms just below the front axle of the forklift and it should be as close to the ground as possible.

 - Be attentive and know the height of the mast and overhead guard when traveling, especially when you are entering or exiting warehouse entrances.

 - Observe the maximum traveling speed in the workplace.
-The permissible speed is 8 miles/hour in a typical environment but in a workplace where there is too much foot traffic and pedestrian, the minimum speed is 3 miles/hour.
+The permissible speed is 8 miles/hour in a typical environment but in a workplace where there is too much foot traffic and pedestrians, the minimum speed is 3 miles/hour.
 You can consult your safety supervisor what’s the minimum traveling speed limit in your work area.

 - I put it the last, but it should be the first, never operate a forklift is you are not trained to do so.
-You must certified driving the forklift.
+You must be certified driving the forklift.

 Importance of Proper Fork Height